FLOODED BASEMENT SERVICES

 When dealing with a basement flood, often you would involve your insurance company due to the magnitude and cost of the damage involved.
 It is important you understand the terminology used in the industry to better understand what and how floods get categorized and handled when making a claim.
 Floods are classified into 3 categories of flood water.
 When discussing the category type, it references the water quality itself and where it originated from.
 Each type has an underlying problem it may present and how it gets handled.

-“Clean water” – It comes from a sanitary source such as faucets, broken water supply lines, toilet tanks, water heaters and other sources of water that is safe to interact with or consume.
+“Clean water” – It comes from a sanitary source such as faucets, broken water supply lines, toilet tanks, water heaters, and other sources of water that are safe to interact with or consume.
 When you experience this type of flood, the insurance company will approve drying and decontamination for most of the content through standard cleaning and drying methods exercised by a professional water damage restoration company.

 “Gray water” – It typically comes from a washing machine or toilet overflows (contaminated with urine or cleaning chemicals).
 It most likely contains microorganisms that are unsafe to consume and interact with.
 When you experience this type of flood, the insurance company will determine what gets cleaned and what gets replaced based on cost/replacement value comparison as the cleaning method is more costly.